pieterberg/Smartie-Sorter/components.md

 ## 1. Components

-The Smartie Sorter 3000's mini arcade game enclosure was designed using Fusion 360.
-There are three different types of components used in the design, namely wooden components, acrylic components, and 3D printed components.
+There are eight different types of components used in the design of the Smartie Sorter 3000, namely:

+1. 3D printed components
+2. Acrylic components
+3. Chocolates
+4. Connectors
+5. Electronics
+6. Labels
+7. Supports
+8. Wooden components

+This section provides more information about the wooden components, acrylic components, 3D printed components, and labels.

 Information about the [electronic](https://github.com/pieterberg/Smartie-Sorter/blob/main/electronics.md) components is provided in a separate document.